 - Prepares the annual budget for consideration by the treasurer and board of governors.

-- Monitors and manages the budget approved by the board, and keeping the Treasurer and President informed of the association’s financial status.
+- Monitors and manages the budget approved by the board, and keeps the Treasurer and President informed of the association’s financial status.

 - Ensures all required federal, state and local tax and other regulatory filings are made in a timely manner.